-Investment properties are land or/and buildings which are owned to earn rental income and/or for capital appreciation.
+Investment properties are buildings which are owned to earn rental income and/or for capital appreciation.

-Investment properties are stated in the consolidated statement of financial position at cost less accumulated depreciation and impairment losses (see note 2(l)).
+Investment properties are stated in the consolidated statement of financial position at cost less accumulated depreciation and impairment losses (see note 2(I)).
 Depreciation is calculated to write off the cost less estimated residual value if applicable and is charged to profit or loss on a straight-line basis over the estimated useful lives ranging from 20 years to 30 years.